SirRicSteel/TheosResearch.org/hardening/Phase_One/THEOS_Hardening_Phase_One.md

 - Governance over autonomy
 - Verifiability over persuasion

-No claims in this document require belief in speculative AI consciousness or emergent agency.
+No claims in this document require belief in speculative AI recursive refinement or emergent agency.

 ---